 See: Growth inhibition of oral mutans streptococci and candida by commercial probiotic lactobacilli–an in vitro study. https://www.ncbi.nlm.nih.gov/pubmed/20598145

 In addition to probiotic supplements having a short term effect, the supplement industry is mostly unregulated, and countless sicknesses and even deaths have a been reported from taking various probiotic supplements.
 They may help in rebuilding your microbiome after antibiotics, but again the effects are short term.
-Your health is better served by eating a healthy diet rich in fermented foods.
+Your health is better served by eating a healthy diet rich in fiber and fermented foods.

 Read My Article ‘Top 12 Longevity Foods‘

 Why Oral Health Is Important